Exceptional Family Member Program (EFMP)

 Who qualifies for respite care?

-Respite care services are available to family members with special needs who are enrolled in the Exceptional Family Member Program and who meet specific medical criteria.
-The qualifying EFM is eligible to receive a maximum of 40 hours monthly.
+Respite care services are available to Army Family members with special needs who are enrolled in the Exceptional Family Member Program and who meet specific medical criteria.
+The qualifying EFM is eligible to receive a maximum of 25 hours monthly.

 How does a soldier enroll in the respite care program?

 The Soldier contacts the nearest Army ACS EFMP office to begin the assessment process and obtain the enrollment and medical forms.

 - Multidisciplinary Inclusion Action Team

 What is the Multidisciplinary Inclusion Action Team?

 The Multidisciplinary Inclusion Action Team (MIAT) is a team established to ensure the most appropriate placement of children with special needs.

 The MIAT will: